This (no-churn!!) paleo and keto chocolate ice cream is ridiculously creamy and a breeze to whip up… at just 3g net carbs a scoop!

 p.s. a lightly sprinkle of flakey sea salt works wonders to cut through the dark chocolate variation!

-Xylitol is, without a doubt, the best sweetener for keto ice cream.
-It helps to retain the creamy texture (i.e. just like the alcohol, it prevents it from freezing rock solid), and allows you to skip the churning if need be in many recipes.
+Xylitol and allulose are, without a doubt, the best sweetener for keto ice cream.
+They help to retain the creamy texture (they work pretty much like inverted sugars!), and allows you to skip the churning if need be in many recipes.

 Having said that, this no-churn vanilla ice cream is sooo luscious, that you can get away with using erythritol with relatively good results too.
 Though it most likely will freeze rock-solid, and you’ll have to let it hang out for about 30 minutes to scoop it out.